Field Notes: The Spheres – Seattle, Washington

 At the Monday grand opening, Jeff Bezos and Alexa made an appearance.

 In total, the structures house over 300 different plant species.
 Most of them are from moist “cloud forest” environments found in tropical and subtropical regions.
-Over 25,000 of the plants have been woven into walls that run inside the buildings.
+Over 25,000 of the plants have been sustainability/bringing-the-spheres-green-walls-to-life">woven into walls that run inside the buildings.
 A 55-foot tree called a Ficus rubiginosa is the largest plant at the site.

 Amazon The Spheres